8:30am – 9am: Check-in

 This session will dive into the required investments a student has to make to attend college.
 Time, sustained effort in the classroom, social and professional growth, and, of course, financials.
 Students in their first year always want to know, is it worth it?
 Will they make their money back?
 Will this degree lead to fulfillment?
 Will the university network lead me to career growth and success?
 Using recent data and direct participant feedback through group discussion, this session aims to answer those questions.

-FYE: Lessons learned 1999-2026
+FYE: Lessons Learned 1999-2026

 Steve Zinn, PhD, Professor of Animal Science